usersaras/NodeJS_Passport/README.md

 # NodeJS_Passport
 An app built to learn and understand how to register and authenticate users in NodeJS.

-To view code, go to 'Development' branch.
+To view code, go to 'development' branch.